INDEX

 The Company has established a dedicated Internal Audit Office, and the Office is responsible for conducting internal audits and evaluating internal controls.

-The Internal Audit Office prepares internal audit plans based on the Internal Audit Rules established by the Company, and subject approval by the Representative Director, President and Group CEO, audits all Divisions and Offices of the Company and all Group Companies.
-The result of the audit is reported to the Representative Director, President and Group CEO, and the Board of Corporate Auditors.
+The Internal Audit Office prepares internal audit plans based on the Internal Audit Rules established by the Company, and subject to approval by the Representative Director, President and Group CEO, audits the Company and all Group Companies.
+The result of the audit is reported to the Representative Director, President and Group CEO, and then to the Board Directors and the Company and all Group Companies.

-The Internal Audit Office conducts internal audit under the basic policy of investigating the status of the Company’s business operation and property management; confirming compliance with the management policy, laws and regulations, Articles of Incorporation, and various rules; and aims to secure preservation of company property and appropriateness of business operation, to contribute to streamlining management and improving efficiency.
+The Internal Audit Office conducts internal audit under the basic policy of investigating the status of the Company’s business operation and property management; confirming compliance with the management policy, laws and regulations, Articles of Incorporation, and various rules; and aims to secure preservation of company property and appropriateness of business operation, thereby contributing to streamlining management and improving efficiency.

 ⑦Committees

 The Company aims to maintain a compliance structure for deploying business management grounded in sound ethical standards, secure corporate soundness and transparency, and firmly increase long-term shareholder value.
 To achieve this end, the Company is building an internal structure that drives prompt and rational decision-making as well as efficient business execution.
-In this vein, it has set up three committees under the Board of Directors (focused on sustainability, investment, and compliance and risk management).
+In this vein, it has set up four committees under the Board of Directors (focused on investment, sustainability, and Group compliance committee and Group risk management committee).

 ⑧Executive Officer System, Group Chief Officer System, and VpoX System